 Observational study of three women who tested negative for SARS-CoV-2 and had uncomplicated vaginal deliveries.
-Using background-oriented schlieren imaging, we evaluated the propagation of respiratory emissions produced during the labor course and delivery.
+Using background-oriented schlieren imaging, we evaluated the propagation of respiratory emissions produced MIDIRS is part of RCM Information Services Limited which is a company incorporated in England and Wales under company no.11914882 with registered office at 10-18 Union Street, London SE1 1SZ RCM Information Services Limited is a subsidiary of The Royal College of Midwives during the labor course and delivery.
 The primary outcome was the speed and propagation of breath over time, calculated through processed images collected throughout labor and delivery.
-RESULTS:
+RESUITS: